rsmusllp/king-phisher/docs/source/server/graphql/overview.rst

 string parameter and optional query variables.
 This can be used for easily testing queries.
 It should be noted however that using this utility directly on the server does not restrict access to data as the RPC interface does.

+The client's RPC terminal (only available on Linux due to the dependency on VTE) can also be used to easily execute raw GraphQL queries.
+The RPC method can be called directly, or when IPython is available, either the ``%graphql`` or ``%graphql_file`` commands can be used.
+The former of which takes a GraphQL query as an argument, while the second takes the path to a file on disk to execute.
+Both of these are useful for debugging and inspecting GraphQL queries and their resulting data structures.

 .. _Connection Types: https://facebook.github.io/relay/graphql/connections.htm#sec-Connection-Types
 .. _GraphQL: http://graphql.org/